iamthequeen/LinkTree/README.md

 -  Making the username a color gradient while also making it readable

--  Choosing the opacity of the boxes for the links so that the words in the box can be readable.
+-  Choosing the opacity of the boxes for the links so that the words in the box can be readable

 ## Inspiration

-I saw a design of a linktree account (https://suevu.com/wp-content/uploads/2019/10/Linktree.jpg) and I loved it so much that I couldn’t resist building a linktree clone!
+I saw a design of a Linktree design (https://suevu.com/wp-content/uploads/2019/10/Linktree.jpg) and I loved it so much that I couldn’t resist building a Linktree clone!